rambolabi/lebon.info/README.md

 # lebon.info

-*What info would you give to your endusers to simplify their life?*
+1. *What info would you give to your endusers to simplify their life?*
-*What page would you forward them to make the troubleshoot steps easier?*
+2. *What page would you forward them to make the troubleshoot steps easier?*
+3. *How can this page make your life easier?*